SoftwareAG/c8y-docs/content/device-demos/mbed-ublox.md

 <a id="Connecting_the_C027"></a>
 #### Connecting the C027

 * The C027 will now dial up to the Internet.
 You will see the status "updated" in the LCD display.
 If the device cannot connect to the Internet, it will display an error message.
-In case of an error message "Wrong APN setting" or "Unknown APN setting", follow the instructions below in the section [Troubleshooting] (#Troubleshooting).
+If there is an error message "Wrong APN setting" or "Unknown APN setting", follow the instructions below in the section [Troubleshooting](#Troubleshooting).
 * On successful connection for the first time, the device shows "Bootstrapping" and below the IMEI of the cellular modem on the LCD display.
   **Info**: The IMEI can also be found on the white sticker on the modem chip of the C027.
-* Log in to the Cumulocity web interface.
-Navigate to the Device Management application using the application switcher at the top right.
+* Log into the Cumulocity web interface.
+Navigate to the **Device management** application using the application switcher at the top right.
 To register the device follow the instructions in [Device Management > Connecting devices] (/users-guide/device-management/#connecting-devices).
 * After successful registration the device will be listed in **All devices** with the name "Mbed Test Device".
 * When the device is connected to the Cumulocity IoT platform, it will show its current status in the LCD display.
 The first line always displays the tenant name (until there is a message received from the platform, see the section [Interacting with the Control Operations] (#Interacting_with_the_control_operations)).
 The second line shows the signal quality in units of dBm.
 The third line displays information about which sensor data the u-blox is sending and their corresponding values.
-In case of repeatedly sending similar data, the third line remains empty.
+In the case of repeatedly sending similar data, the third line remains empty.

 ### Interacting with the Cumulocity IoT platform